Enter your ZIP to

 3. Sticking Doors and Windows

-• Doors and windows that won’t open or close smoothly
+Signs: Doors and windows that won’t open or close smoothly; cracks radiating from frame corners; visible gaps between frames and walls.

-• Plane doors or adjust windows for minor issues
+• Plane or adjust frames for minor alignment issues.

-• Install piers to stabilize the foundation in severe cases
+• Install foundation piers to stabilize severe shifting.

 4. Water Intrusion and Moisture Issues